 Beet nut butter cups!
-These vegan treats are easy to make and so vibrant.
+These gluten free vegan treats are easy to make and so vibrant.
 The colour comes from mixing beetroot into the homemade nut butter.

 Beet Nut Butter

 Beetnut butter.
 I’ll admit that this recipe came about because I wanted to write that.